skip-mev/block-sdk/lanes/build-your-own/README.md

 ### 3. 🛠️ PrepareLaneHandler

 The `PrepareLaneHandler` is an optional field you can set on the base lane.
-This handler is responsible for the transaction selection logic when a new proposal is requested.
+This handler is responsible for the transaction selection and verification logic when a new proposal is requested.

 The handler should return the following for a given lane:

 1. The transactions to be included in the block proposal.
 2. The transactions to be removed from the lane's mempool.
 3. An error if the lane is unable to prepare a block proposal.
+An error should only be returned if the lane is unable to prepare a block proposal due to an internal error.

 When collecting transactions to include in the block proposal, the handler must respect the lane limits - i.e. the maximum number of bytes and units of gas that the lane can use in the block proposal.
-This is defined in the `limit proposals.LaneLimits` struct.
+This is defined in the `proposals.LaneLimits` struct.

 ```golang
 type (